 CAM Bank – with over 2,500 properties (not only residential but commercial too) is offering discounts of 20% to 50%.
 Properties are sold through their real estate division Mediterranean Inmobiliaria with both auction and bidding systems available online.

-The figures quoted above are based on stock held at the beginning of 2009; and in the last 6 months the trend towards greater acquisitions has continued to develop.
-Evidence currently shows that the banks are continuing to offer discounted property stock primarily to its own employees, their families and agents at preferential rates wile still subjecting all applicants to the usual full credit checks.
+The figures quoted above are based on stock held at the beginning of 2009; since then the trend towards greater acquisitions has continued to develop.
+Evidence currently shows that the banks are continuing to offer discounted property stock primarily to its own employees, their families and agents at preferential rates while still subjecting all applicants to the usual full credit checks.
 It is only in the last year that some of the banks have been more proactive to widen exposure of their products and develop their own real estate businesses.
 Further of the above listing of banks of 2009 - 2 have united (Bancaja and Caja Madrid - BANKIA) & CAM was absorbed by Sabadell.
 More changes are expected in the Spanish banking sector in 2014...

 The Legal View

-According to recent figures from the Bank of Spain, the first 6 months of 2009 have seen an unprecedented increase in bank repossessions of property; a level of growth not seen since 2000.
-The principal causes are not only the current world economic crisis; high levels of unemployment, rising inflation, and the Euribor (used as the base rate for the Spanish mortgage) [#5] having reached a historic peak these last 12 months and subsequently leading to even higher repayments - have all contributed to the expansion.
+According to figures from the Bank of Spain, 2009-2010 saw an unprecedented increase in bank repossessions of property througout the country; a level not seen since 2000.
+The principal causes were not only the world economic crisis; high levels of unemployment, rising inflation, and the Euribor (used as the base rate for the Spanish mortgage) [#5] had reached a historic peak and subsequently led to even higher repayment rates for consumers.

-The strength of the Euro against other currencies such as the Sterling Pound or the US Dollar now means that it is even more difficult, and expensive, for these currency holders to accommodate their monthly mortgage repayments in Euros.
+The strength of the Euro against other currencies such as Sterling or the US Dollar now meant that it was even more difficult, and expensive, for those currency holders to accommodate their monthly mortgage repayments in Euros.
 As Spanish property prices fall then this too has discouraged many potential purchasers, as well as making it difficult for people to borrow against their properties through equity release or life-time loans.

-Falling Spanish property values, has now forced many foreign owners to consider ending their mortgage commitment on their holiday home as they witness the effects of the move towards greater negative equity (that is simply where they owe the bank more than the current market value of their property).
+Falling Spanish property values, has now forced many foreign owners to consider ending their mortgage commitment on their holiday home as they witness the effects of the move towards greater negative equity (that is where they owe the bank more than the current market value of their property).
 For many foreigners, especially those in the UK and US, there is the misconception that simply handing over the keys for the property to the bank or loan company will be enough to resolve the matter (see Note [#3] below).
 It is true to say that until the end of 2008, most Spanish banks were willing to accept this solution – looking at each particular case independently on the proviso that the asset was not affected by negative equity.
-However, today the picture is very different, as most banks are reluctant to accept this solution having realised that your property is no longer worth, even at public auction, the value of the outstanding mortgage loan and costs.
-Consequently Spanish banks now attempt to track the borrower, via International agreements, and look at the assets of borrower's abroad in order to recover debts abroad, especially in the wake of the present recession and development of property repossessions.
+However, today the picture is very different, as most banks are now far more reluctant to accept this solution having realised that your property is no longer worth, even at public auction, the value of the outstanding mortgage loan and costs.
+Consequently Spanish banks will now actively attempt to track the borrower, via International agreements, and look at the assets of borrower's abroad in order to recover debts on their property in Spain.

 Further, the Spanish mortgage contracts include a clause that states that when the value of the asset falls below 20% of the independent valuation (the original value by which the loan was assessed) then the bank can discretionally demand supplementary collateral from the borrower to offset the financial shortage.
 While Spanish banks rarely enforce this option they could legally do so.

-Spanish banks used to allow up to 6 months defaulting of payments but since the Spring of 2009 this has now reduced to just 3 months only.
-Once the bank is forced to take the property, then usually they look to sell them through Public Auction.
-Historically this has always been the prime method of debt recovery but since the auction value of a property can fall to as much as 50% of the current market value then the banks look at more sophisticated ways to recover the full loan through their own real estate divisions, internet portals and collaborations.
-Please note too that, additional associated costs involved in the repossession process include the banks legal fees, taxes and notary charges – all of which are then again legally reclaimed from the borrower within the consolidated loan amount.
+Spanish banks used to allow up to 6 months defaulting of payments but since 2009-2010 this has been reduced to just 3 months only.
+Only when the bank is forced to take the property, then usually they look to sell them first through the Public Auction system.
+Historically this has always been the prime method of debt recovery but since the auction value of a property can fall to as much as 50% of the current market value then the banks have been looking at more sophisticated ways to recover the full loan by setting up their own real estate divisions, internet portals and collaborations.
+Please note too that, additional associated costs involved in the repossession process including the banks legal fees, taxes and notary charges – are then again legally reclaimed from the borrower within the consolidated loan amount.